 LoL Worlds 2022 is right around the corner!
 With such an important title on the line, rules are going to be crucial in certain scenarios.
 While the official ruleset is not out yet, we expect it to be similar, if not identical, to the previous year.
 But how does LoL Worlds work?

 With the tournament starting on September 29, 2022, the best 24 teams from around the world will compete in the United States of America and Mexico.
+All the best bookmakers for LoL Worlds will offer betting markets and promotions for this event, the pinnacle of LoL esports.
 The champions will be crowned on November 5th at the Chase Center in San Francisco, California.
-Without further ado, here is the rundown of all the most important rules for the tournament.
+If you plan on betting on LoL Worlds, it would be beneficial for your to be aware of the most important rules for the tournament.

 LoL Worlds Rules and the Tournament Structure